-Early Orioles notes: Jones scratched from lineup, Asher named Friday's starter
+Early Orioles notes: Jones scratched from lineup because of wet field conditions

 Showalter said Harvey is scheduled to be able to pitch in games in late-June or early July.

-Showalter said that the intensity of Zach Britton’s throwing sessions has picked up while he’s rehabbing a left forearm strain in Sarasota.
+Showalter said that the intensity of Zach Britton’s throwing sessions has picked up while he’s rehabilitating a left forearm strain in Sarasota.

 Showalter has steered away from providing a projected return date for Britton, but when asked whether it’s possible Britton returns before the all-star break, Showalter said “it is in that proximity.”